Did you know that the United States has a National Religious Freedom Day? It's January 16th!

 Few people are aware of this important day because, unlike people in many other parts of the world, we have long been blessed with abundant freedom to live and worship as we desire.

-It's a day when we celebrate the adoption of Thomas Jefferson's historic Virginia Statute for Religious Freedom on January 16, 1786.
+It's a day when we celebrate religious freedom and the adoption of Thomas Jefferson's historic Virginia Statute for Religious Freedom on January 16, 1786.

 As President Obama recalled, "the Virginia General Assembly took a bold step toward preserving this fundamental liberty by passing the Virginia Statute for Religious Freedom, which brought to life the ideal of religious tolerance from the texts of the Enlightenment...